RTXteam/RTX-KG2/README.md

 Prequisites:
 - You are running as an unprivileged user that is set up for passwordless `sudo`
-- you have `git` installed and in your PATH
+- you have `git` installed and in the bash PATH
-- you have `docker` installed and in your PATH
+- you have `docker` installed and in the bash PATH
 - You have previously cloned the RTX repo (see above) so that the RTX repo is under `~/RTX`.